 Repopulate the beneficial bacteria in your gut with the help of probiotic supplements to create a healthy gut flora balance that protects your gut wall and your immune system as a whole.

 Providing the nutrients necessary to help reduce gut inflammation is essential.
 My most comprehensive weapon against leaky gut is To repair a leaky gut, I custom formulated Leaky Gut Revive®, which contains powerful gut-repairing ingredients such as l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm, and marshmallow root.
 After working with thousands of patients with leaky gut.
 Leaky Gut Revive® is the perfect supplement for supporting a healthy gut lining.

 Now that you understand how your gut plays a role in skin health, let’s discuss how you can treat the inflammation triggering your eczema, reverse the symptoms, and prevent flares.
 Here are the most helpful tips I give my patients who are struggling with chronic eczema.

 1. Eat an Anti-Inflammatory Diet

-Some cases of histamine intolerance are so extreme, they need to remove meats that were fed a corn and soy diet.
+Some cases of eczema are so extreme, they need to remove meats that were fed a corn and soy diet.
 To avoid this, look for grass-fed, wild and pasture-raised meats and poultry.
-Studies show that diets high in fruits, vegetables, and fatty fish are associated with a lower risk for developing eczema,2 whereas diets full of processed foods increase the risk of eczema flares.
+Studies show that diets high in fruits, vegetables, and fatty fish are associated with a lower risk for developing eczema,4 whereas diets full of processed foods increase the risk of eczema flares.